r0jjames/software-design-patterns/README.md

 ### Iterator:
-Allows iterating over an object without having to expose the object’s internal structure (which may change in the future).
+Allows iterating over an object without having to expose the object’s internal structure (which may change in the future). be implemented in subclasses.
-### Strategy:
-Allows passing different algorithms (behaviours) to an object.
-Allows defining a template (skeleton) for an operation.
-Specific steps will then be implemented in subclasses.
 ### Command:
 Allows decouple a sender from a receiver.
 The sender will talk to